sqrDAO/sqrAI/README.md

 sqrAI is still under development 🚧.
 We are working on its core features and testing it with a few web3 projects.

-**If you're interested in trying sqrAI or learning more, please contact us at [your contact email or link to your Discord/Telegram].**

 ## Roadmap

 Right now, we're focused on building the most important features of sqrAI, like creating documentation and helping with community interaction.
 We will add more features based on your feedback and what the web3 community needs.